 Welcome to Beachmere Community Garden Inc. Established 2020

-Our aim to provide a welcoming, green environment with something for everyone.
+The garden aims to provide a welcoming, green environment with something for everyone.
 With an established focus of accessibility and inclusivity for everyone in the community, we will initially be developing a sensory garden.

 Our objectives are to….